 Honda spent four years and more than four billion dollars converting its Ohio manufacturing complex into an electric vehicle hub.
-On March 12, the company scrapped all three EVs that were supposed to roll off those lines — the Honda 0 SUV, the Honda 0 Saloon sedan, and the Acura RSX — and warned that combined current and future losses could reach $15.8 billion.
+On March 12, the company scrapped the three electric vehicles it had planned for those lines: the Honda 0 SUV, the Honda 0 Saloon sedan, and the Acura RSX.
+It warned that combined current and future losses could reach $15.8 billion.
 Honda now expects its first annual loss since it went public in 1957, ending nearly seven decades of unbroken profitability.
 CEO Toshihiro Mibe and Executive Vice President Noriya Kaihara voluntarily forfeited 30% of their compensation for three months, while other executives took 20% cuts.

-Honda blamed a collapsing business case in the United States: the federal $7,500 EV tax credit expired in September 2025, the Trump administration rolled back emission standards, and Chinese competitors like BYD now sell comparable vehicles at a fraction of Honda's projected cost.
-The company will redirect investment toward next-generation hybrids — the technology Honda pioneered in 1999 with the original Insight — and joins Ford, General Motors, Stellantis, and Volkswagen in a collective automaker retreat that has produced more than $55 billion in EV-related write-downs since late 2025.
-Meanwhile, Sony Honda Mobility opened its Fremont delivery hub on March 14, 2026, signaling continued commitment to the Afeela 1 luxury sedan despite uncertainty over shared platform infrastructure with Honda's canceled 0 Series.
+Honda blamed a collapsing business case: the $7,500 EV tax credit expired in September 2025, the Trump administration rolled back emission standards, and Chinese competitors like BYD sell comparable vehicles at a fraction of Honda's projected cost.
+The company will redirect investment toward next-generation hybrids — the technology Honda pioneered in 1999 with the original Insight.
+Honda joins Ford, General Motors, Stellantis, and Volkswagen in a collective automaker retreat that has produced more than $55 billion in EV-related write-downs since late 2025.
+Sony Honda Mobility canceled its entire AFEELA electric vehicle program on March 25, issuing refunds to reservation holders and citing loss of access to Honda technologies.

-Up to 2.5 trillion yen in restructuring charges, asset write-downs, and equity method losses from canceling three EVs and reassessing China operations.
+Up to 2.5 trillion yen in restructuring charges, asset write-downs, and equity method losses from canceling three EVs, reassessing China operations, and now Sony Honda Mobility AFEELA cancellation.

 69 years